fredcallaway/heroku-experiment/README.md

 - [Create custom jsPsych plugins](https://www.jspsych.org/overview/plugins/#creating-a-new-plugin) if needed.
 - If you have multiple conditions, use the CONDITION variable.
 The number of conditions is set in config.txt.
 You can manually specify the condition while debugging by adding `&condition=1` to the URL.
 - Add your new plugins and any other dependencies to templates/exp.html.
+- Run `make dev` to preview your experiment.
 - Edit, refresh, edit, refresh, edit, refresh....
     - TIP: to make this slightly less painful, you can add e.g. `&skip=3` to skip the first three entries in the timeline.

+Note: **by default, data will not be saved when running locally**.
+If you want to save data while debugging, you can use the /test route, for example <http://localhost:22362/test>.
+This will fill in the fields necessary to store your data in the local participants.db sqlite database.
+You'll see the randomly generated workerid (something like debug58523) in the URL bar.

 ## Posting your study